Hector Bray in his taxidermy, arts, vintage toys,

-some ancient skulls he is about to mount and put out on display.
+some ancient skulls he is about to mount and put out

 It ended up being something of a nightmare to work...the fabric I chose to use ( it was some old canvas-denim style material I've had knocking about for a long time) was way too thick and stiff to get a needle through for hand sewing, let alone detailed embroidery.
 I ended up having to leave the design as a very simple outline as I almost punctured my thimble many times even to do this much on there.
 Then the clasps I had originally found were out of stock, so I had to use these reproduction ones...although by the time I got to that stage I was rather disheartened !!